 If we move to Honolulu, we would sell our San Francisco home and pay cash for a similar-quality home that is around 40% cheaper.
 We would then reinvest the house savings into real estate crowdfunding, dividend stocks, and REITs to boost our passive income for retirement.

 In essence, Honolulu is the perfect geo arbitrage strategy for us to reduce living expenses while also improving our quality of life.
 Instead of needing $300,000 a year in passive investment income to live the retirement lifestyle we want in San Francisco, $200,000 is probably plenty in Honolulu.

 Our latest plan is to retire to Hawaii when our daughter is eligible for kindergarten in 2025.
 This way, she'll be able to appreciate Hawaii because she'll be old enough to remember.
 Until then, paradise awaits!

-You can sign up for my free newsletter to follow our journey to retiring in Hawaii.
+Join 60,000+ others and sign up for my free newsletter to follow our journey to retiring in Hawaii.
 I started Financial Samurai in 2009 to help achieve financial freedom sooner, rather than later.
-Over 60 million people have visited Financial Samurai so far!
+Over 95 million people have visited Financial Samurai so far!